 One of the largest IT companies in Japan, Rakuten provides over 70 services, including e-commerce, FinTech, and loyalty programs.
-Rakuten Recipe lets home chefs post and share their own recipes and menus on a website, a native app, and the Google Assistant.
+Rakuten Recipe lets home chefs post and share their own recipes and menus on a website, an app, and the Google Assistant.
 Launched in 2010, the platform has over 14 million active monthly users who enjoy access to about 1.5 million recipes and menus.
 "We try to provide a good user experience, as well as the excitement and enjoyment of cooking through learning from others," says Rakuten Recipe group manager Yuki Uchida.